ServiceNow Custom Field Mappings

 Custom Fields Sync From ServiceNow to PagerDuty

 ServiceNow fields can be configured with a default value within the dictionary entry.
-However, these default values are not automatically synced to PagerDuty.
-To ensure consistency, you must manually set the same default value in the corresponding PagerDuty Custom Field.
+However, these default values do not automatically sync to PagerDuty.
+To ensure consistency, you must manually set the same default value in the corresponding PagerDuty custom field.

-When you create a ServiceNow Incident, the ServiceNow Incident Record Field should be populated with the default value of the mapped PagerDuty Custom Field.
-This is a fast-follow action after the record is created, because Custom Field default values are passed through via a v3 webhook event: incident.custom_field_values.updated
+When you create a ServiceNow incident, the ServiceNow incident record field populates with the default value of the mapped PagerDuty custom field.
+This is a fast-follow action after the record is created, because custom field default values pass through via a v3 webhook event: incident.custom_field_values.updated.

-- Configuration: You can create the Custom Field mapping within ServiceNow.
-At this time, we do not have any features that allow you to map a new ServiceNow Incident Record Field to an existing PagerDuty Custom Field.
+- Configuration: You can create the custom field mapping within ServiceNow.
+At this time, PagerDuty does not have features that allow you to map a new ServiceNow incident record field to an existing PagerDuty custom field.

-- Usage: When the Event Orchestration populates the PagerDuty Custom Field, that value is immediately synced to the mapped ServiceNow Incident Record Field.
-When you change the value of the ServiceNow Incident Record Field, the value is synced back to the PagerDuty Custom Field.
-If the PagerDuty Custom Field is populated with an invalid value, which the integration does not recognize, then that value will not sync to the ServiceNow Incident Record Field.
+- Usage: When Event Orchestration populates the PagerDuty custom field, that value immediately syncs to the mapped ServiceNow incident record field.
+When you change the value of the ServiceNow incident record field, the value syncs back to the PagerDuty custom field.
+If the PagerDuty custom field populates with an invalid value that the integration does not recognize, that value does not sync to the ServiceNow incident record field.

 Precedence

-The latest value updated in either platform will always take precedence.
-These fields can be changed even after an incident is resolved, in case you want to update information only discovered during your Incident Review process.
+The latest value updated in either platform always takes precedence.
+You can change these fields even after an incident is resolved, in case you want to update information only discovered during your post-incident review process.

 FIELD_DELETED | The ServiceNow field used for this mapping was deleted in ServiceNow, or is no longer eligible for mapping | The ServiceNow field used for this mapping was deleted in ServiceNow, or is no longer eligible for mapping | - Delete this mapping - Create a new ServiceNow field - Create a custom field mapping for the newly-created ServiceNow field |

-If the error results from an incident.custom_field_values.updated webhook sent to ServiceNow, it will appear in the incident work notes, provided that the Custom Fields errors option is enabled in your incident activity stream.
-This error will also reflect in the custom field mapping record within ServiceNow.
+If the error results from an incident.custom_field_values.updated webhook sent to ServiceNow, it appears in the incident work notes, provided that the Custom Fields errors option is enabled in your incident activity stream.
+This error also reflects in the custom field mapping record within ServiceNow.

-If the error stems from the PagerDuty Custom Fields Support Script Include metadata synchronization job, it will only appear in the custom field mapping record within ServiceNow and not in the incident work notes.
+If the error stems from the PagerDuty Custom Fields Support Script Include metadata synchronization job, it only appears in the custom field mapping record within ServiceNow and not in the incident work notes.

 Examples: